tyreer/JSFoundations/README.md

 2_arrayCompare.js contains a function that determines whether given values are in a given array or not.
 The function takes in the array to test as it’s first parameter, and then any other parameters passed in are compared to see if they are in the array.
 This exercise practices passing various arguments into a function and accessing them through the special arguments variable.

 3_dataStructures.js is an exercise in writing data structures.
-One for my simple online media routine and another that loosley mimics how the TriMet API is structured.
+One for my simple online media routine and another that loosely mimics how the TriMet API is structured.

 4_deepComparison.js contains a function, deepEqual, that takes two values and returns true only if they are the same value or are objects with the same properties whose values are also equal when compared with a recursive call to deepEqual.
 This exercise practices the use of the typeof operator as well as a for...in loop to iterate through the properties of the object literal.